whesse/dartlang.org/src/site/docs/cookbook/index.markdown

 // 'The 4 seasons'
 </pre>

-You should consider implementing a `toString()` method for user-defined objects.
+You should consider implementing a `toString()` method for classes that you define.
 Here's what happens if you don't:

 <pre class="programlisting">
 class Point {